actris/data-management-plan/DMP/ACTRIS-DMP.md

 #### The relation to the objectives of the project as stated in [Stakeholder Handbook](http://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Stakeholder%20Handbook/high_res_version.pdf?ver=2018-06-04-080105-217)

-The primary goal of ACTRIS is to produce high quality integrated datasets in the area of atmospheric sciences and provide services, including access to instrumented platforms, tailored for scientific and technological usage.
 The main objectives of ACTRIS are:

 * to provide information on the 4D-compositon and variability and of the physical, optical and chemical properties of short-lived atmospheric constituents, from the surface throughout the troposphere to the stratosphere, with the required level of precision, coherence and integration;
 * to provide information and understanding on the atmospheric processes driving the formation, transformation and removal of short-lived atmospheric constituents;